Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Combining Vision and Tactile Sensation for Prediction

+\paragraph*{Tactile-Conditioned Video Prediction:} We compare the performance of multi-modal prediction against a video prediction model conditioned on past tactile frames.
+This comparison evaluates whether the multi-modal architecture can leverage predicted future tactile readings to enhance video prediction accuracy.

-The simplest method of integration is to flatten the context tactile frames, $\textbf{d}_{0:c-1} = \{{d}_0, \dots, {d}_{c-1}\}$ from $d_t \in \mathbb{R}^{4 \times 4 \times 3}$ into $d_t \in \mathbb{R}^{48}$, then encode it into a feature vector and pass it as input to the Frame Prediction Models LSTM chain through concatenation with the robot action data, the learned latent values and the scene feature vector.
-This model, titled Tactile Enhanced Stochastic Video Generation (SVG-TE), is shown in Fig. \ref{fig:models_svg_te}.
-In this model, the tactile feature vector is not used in the latent variable calculation.
+The simplest integration method involves flattening the past tactile images, $\textbf{t}_{0:c-1} = \{\textbf{t}_0, \dots, \textbf{t}_{c-1}\}$, where $\textbf{t}_t \in \mathbb{R}^{4 \times 4 \times 3}$, is converted into $\textbf{t}_t \in \mathbb{R}^{48}$.
+These flattened frames are then encoded into a feature vector and concatenated with the robot action data, the learned latent variables, and the scene feature vector.
+This composite input is fed into the LSTM chain of the Frame Prediction Model.
+The model, referred to as Tactile-Enhanced Stochastic Video Generation (SVG-TE), is depicted in Fig.~\ref{fig:models_svg_te}.
+Notably, in this architecture, the tactile feature vector does not contribute to the latent variable computation.

-Training this model is to learn the frame prediction networks weights $\theta$, the learned prior networks weights $\psi$ and the posterior network weights $\phi$.
-The final factorised frame prediction model shown in Eq.~\ref{eq:SVGTEkdl} with the optimisation function to learn $\theta, \psi$ and $\phi$ shown in Eq.~\ref{eq:predictionmodeldeterministicSVGTE}.
+Training the SVG-TE model involves learning the weights of the frame prediction network ($\theta$), the learned prior network ($\psi$), and the posterior network ($\phi$).
+The final factorized frame prediction model is given by eq.~\ref{eq:SVGTEkdl}: